Comparing the easiest ways to send money to family and friends in Africa

 How much money can you send to Africa?

-Sometimes there are limits and certain restrictions on how much money you can send, depending on which transfer method and currency you use.
+Sometimes there are limits and certain restrictions on how much money you can send, depending on which transfer method and the currency you use.
 However, you can avoid this by sending several transfers at the maximum amount.

 Requirements to send money to Africa